-Section 4.
-PRN Nurses who have at least one year of service since their most recent appointment with the Commonwealth on January 31, 2016, and who transfer from PRN status to full-time status will be eligible to receive a one step service increment effective the first day of the first full pay period in January 2016.
+- Section 4. a.
+PRN Nurses who have at least one year of service since their most recent appointment with the Commonwealth on January 31, 2017, and who transfer from PRN status to full-time status will be eligible to receive a one step service increment effective the first day of the first full pay period in January 2018. - b.
+PRN Nurses who have at least one year of service since their most recent appointment with the Commonwealth on January 31, 2018, and who transfer from PRN status to full-time status will be eligible to receive a one step service increment effective the first day of the first full pay period in January 2019. - Section 5.

-Section 5.
 The Union and the applicable Department shall "meet and discuss" regarding the institutions at which PRN Nurses will be employed.
 Additionally, prior to the employment of PRN Nurses at any institution, local "meet and discuss" sessions will be held in an attempt to reach an understanding regarding the utilization of PRN Nurses at that particular institution.
-In reaching such understandings, the parties shall be guided by the following:
+In reaching such understandings, the parties shall be guided by the following: - a.

-- a.
 PRN Nurse pools shall not be used to the disadvantage of regular complement nurses with respect to the frequency of holiday or weekend work, or evening and night shift scheduling. - b.
 PRN Nurses shall be, on an aggregate basis, scheduled for an equitable number of evening and night shifts, weekends and holidays on a proportionate basis to the number of such shifts and days assigned to regular complement nurses. - c.
 An individual PRN Nurse shall not be scheduled for more than six shifts in a pay period except by mutual agreement of the Employer and the Union. - d.
 All newly hired PRN Nurses will be given an adequate orientation to the institution during their first two weeks of employment. - e.
 The use of non-standard schedules at an institution as provided for in Article 4, Section 12 of this Agreement will be considered in conjunction with the use of PRN Nurses. - Section 6.
 Disputes arising from the terms of the local understanding, which cannot be resolved locally, will be referred to the departmental level for discussion and resolution with the Union. - Section 7.
 The Commonwealth and the Union will meet and discuss concerning the possible establishment of a pilot program for an inter-facility PRN Nurse pool in the Department of Corrections.